ikramu/Stock-analysis/stock_research/my_first_lstm_model/README.md

 # Stock price prediction using LSTM
 This mini-project contains the code for predicting stock prices using LSTM.
-The code expects minute-level data and can be customized to predict next `n` values.
+The code expects minute-level data and can be customized to predict next `n` minutes.
 Keep in mind that the model performance is considerably poor for larger `n`.
-I have used it on `n` between 1 and 5.
+I have used it on `n` between 1 and 5 minutes.

 The following figure shows model performance for next minute on HM data between 9th March 2020 till 3rd April 2020
 ![Model performance on HM data](docs/figures/HM-B.ST_TS_60_BS_100_Error_9e-05.png)